apache/mxnet/docs/src/user-guide/install.md

 -   `Pkg.dir("MXNet")/deps/usr/lib`: automatic builds
 -   Any system wide library search path

-Note that MXNet.jl will not find `libmxnet.so` even if it is on one of the paths above if a library it depends upon is missing from the `LD_LIBRARY_PATH`.
+Note that MXNet.jl can not load `libmxnet.so` even if it is on one of the paths above in case a library it depends upon is missing from the `LD_LIBRARY_PATH`.
 Thus, if you are going to compile to add CUDA, the path to the CUDA libraries will have to be added to `LD_LIBRARY_PATH`.